callumcanavan/image-renamer/README.md

 Goes through every image file in a given directory and renames them using GPT-4 Vision.

-WARNING: May incur large costs and/or rate limits if there are a lot of images - labels each image with its own prompt and goes through all the subdirectories in a given directory recursively.
+> :warning: May incur large costs and/or rate limits if there are a lot of images. `label_images.py` labels each image with its own prompt and goes through all the subdirectories in a given directory recursively.

 ## Useage